HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/staging_dam/dam_subscription_staging.md

     -hostname <value>
     ```

-    Use this attribute to specify the port on which to connect to the DX server \(default: ""\)
+    Use this attribute to specify the port on which to connect to the DX server \(default: ""; default port for any Kubernetes environment is 443\):

     ```
     -dxPort <value>